roddhjav/apparmor.d/docs/linter/checks/bin.md

 ## Exceptions

 Some binaries may be installed in both @{bin} and @{sbin} depending on the package it is installed from.
-For instance, upstream docker package installs `dockerd` in `/usr/bin/` while the distribution package installs it in `/usr/sbin/`.
-In such cases, both paths is required.
+For instance, the upstream docker package installs `dockerd` in `/usr/bin/` while the distribution package installs it in `/usr/sbin/`.
+In such cases, both paths are required.